xinzhen-lab/OC-prediction/README.md

 # Reference
 [1] Q He, X Li, DWN Kim, X Jia, X Gu, X Zhen, L Zhou: Feasibility study of a multi-criteria decision-making based hierarchical model for multi-modality feature and multi-classifier fusion: Applications in medical prognosis prediction.
 Information Fusion 2020, 55:207-219.(https://doi.org/10.1016/j.inffus.2019.09.001)

-# Note
-Missing values please leave blank.
-This tool is tolerant of missing values.
-Note that more accurate predictions might be expected only when sufficient lab test items are provided.

 # Model training
 The pretrained model is stored in 'MCDM.model' that was trained on 3,007 (OC n=713, Control n=2,294) patients' lab tests from TJH in China.